 Because of the shows focus on Aine’s mental health This Way Up leaned more towards drama than comedy.
 The humor in the story is more subtle – most of it based on the interactions between the characters and the small actions.
 Bea and Horgan are skilled comedians and actors, and their interactions offer some of the funniest moments.
 Their exchanges were believable and relatable for anyone who has siblings.
 Aine was a character that is constantly making jokes, but this was a mask and a way to deflect from her mental health issues.

 Bea does subvert some sitcom plotlines.
-This was done in Episode 2 when Aine’s good niece ends up having to be in two places at once.
+This was done in Episode 2 when Aine’s goodness forces her to be in two places at once.
 Aine agreed to tutor Etienne (Dorian Grover) but has to take one of her student’s emergency room.
 It was a great example of how Aine wants to do her best, but at times it overwhelms her.

 This Way Up is a slice of life show, but it led to some episodes to be plotless.
 This happened with Episode 3 and Episode 5.
 Aine meanders from location to location during these episodes.
 Episode 3 sees Aine get set up on a blind date and gets drunk with her neighbor.
 In Episode 5 it was even worst, Aine meets her ex-boyfriends, watches a soccer match with her roommate, and then go out nightclubbing.
 These episodes felt like filler which is remarkable for a six-part show where the episodes are 25 minutes long.
 The show doesn’t have as much of an overarching plot like Fleabag and Bojack Horseman.